UniMath/agda-unimath/src/metric-spaces/precomplete-short-maps-pseudometric-spaces.lagda.md

         ( u))
 ```

-### Short maps from the Cauchy pseudocompletions restrict to precomplete short maps
+### Short maps from Cauchy pseudocompletions restrict to precomplete short maps

 #### Values of short maps from cauchy pseudocompletions into metric spaces are limits